Plan, Pack and Go!

 Once you are planned, packed, and prepared, it’s time to get outdoors, get unplugged, and feel the peace that washes over you when you hear that tent door zip open in the cool morning air.
 If you want more activities for camping with kids, pick up one of the 4-H project record books in the Outdoor Adventure Project Activity Guide series, especially the level two book, Camping Adventures.

 Pam Kerley is the 4-H Program Assistant for N.C.
 Cooperative Extension, Lee County Center.
 4-H is a positive youth development program offering programs that suit a variety of backgrounds, interests, budgets, and schedules.
-From in-school to after-school, clubs to camps, 4-H’s programs are available in Lee County and we welcome children who want to have fun, learn, and grow.
-In NC, 4-H is brought to you by NC State Extension.
+From in-school to after-school, clubs to camps, 4H’s programs are available in Lee County and we welcome children who want to have fun, learn, and grow.
+In NC, 4-H is brought to you by the NC State Cooperative Extension.
 N.C.
 Cooperative Extension’s experts and educators share university knowledge, information, and tools you can use every day to improve your life.